 Highlights: Independent, Friendly, Intelligent.

-RECOMMENDED: List of Officially Recognized Dog Breeds
+RECOMMENDED: All Recognized Dog Breeds

 Dealing with Non-Hypoallergenic Dogs